FGPartner/www/about.md

 Claire Garwacki is a recognized Swiss based headhunter, specialized in Corporate Finance.
-Her focus is the upper management level for finance departments (country CFOs, regional finance directors, VPs Finance, accounting directors) as well as middle management professionals (controlling managers, business controllers, accounting managers)
+Her focus is the upper management level for finance departments (country CFOs, regional finance directors, VPs Finance, accounting directors, Controlling managers and country controllers).

 Claire was previously the Finance Director of a french fashion brand in the retail sector and a senior financial auditor for Ernst and Young Paris.